 - Remove from heat and stir in Parmesan cheese.
 Allow to cool slightly.
 Mixture will thicken slightly as it cools.

-- To assemble, spread kale mixture on bruschetta or crostini.
-Sprinkle on a little shredded Parmesan cheese to garnish.
+- To assemble, spread kale mixture on bruschetta/crostini.
+Garnish with additional shredded Parmesan cheese, if desired.

 - Serve immediately.